 Animation’s versatility extends beyond its aesthetic appeal, serving as a powerful tool for storytelling and evoking emotions that linger long after the ad has ended.
 It also enables brands to target specific audiences, tailoring their messaging to resonate with diverse demographics.
 From child-friendly cartoons to sophisticated explainer videos, animation can seamlessly adapt to different styles and tones, ensuring that brands effectively connect with their intended audience.

 In this article, we are going to discuss how animation has proven to be a transformative force and the benefits of using it in the advertising industry.
 We are also going to demonstrate the different kinds of animations and how to choose the most suitable one for your advertising campaign.

 The Golden Age of Video

-As humans, we’ve always loved video – something marketers have noticed and capitalised on.
+As humans, we have always loved video.
+That is something marketers have noticed and capitalised on.

-This year, 87% of businesses said they use video – a huge increase from just a few years ago, where 61% said they used video as a marketing tool in 2016.
-To add, 92% of marketing professionals insist that video is a core part of their overall strategy – a big increase from only 78% in 2015.
+This year, 87% of businesses said they use video.
+If you do not know, this is a huge increase compared to a few years ago, when 61% of them said they used video as a marketing tool in 2016.
+To add to that, 92% of marketing professionals insist that video is a core part of their overall strategy.
+Again, this is a big increase from only 78% in 2015.

-The facts are therefore clear: web users love interactivity, moving images and sleek, flowing video footage.
+These statistics do not but confirm an existing fact: customers love interactivity, moving images and sleek, flowing video footage and are increasingly engaging with them.
 Across each and every industry, animation has proven to cater best to internet users, holding their attention for longer.
-For online businesses, that means more engagement, more interaction and therefore more profits.
+For online businesses, that means more engagement, more interaction and, therefore, more profits.

 Animation is one of the most engaging and visually appealing ways of getting your message across.
 Plus, it makes your site’s visitors 100% more likely to spend more time there.
 But what do we mean by animation, and how can this art be used to bring your brand to life?